2025 NEST HERITAGE CRAFT PRIZE

 About the Prize

-Nest is launching its third annual Heritage Craft Prize, in partnership with Yellow Rose by Kendra Scott.
-The Prize will celebrate artists and craftspeople who are blazing their own trail by reimagining heritage craft techniques through the use of innovative motifs and materials.
+This September, Nest launched its third annual Heritage Craft Prize, in partnership with Yellow Rose by Kendra Scott.
+The Prize celebrated artists and craftspeople who are blazing their own trail by reimagining heritage craft techniques through the use of innovative motifs and materials.

-Makers, artists, and craftspeople based in Texas are encouraged to enter a submission that demonstrates their technical mastery, as well as a thoughtful connection to cultural tradition through a singular, one-of-a-kind handcrafted piece.
+Makers, artists, and craftspeople based in Texas were encouraged to enter a submission that demonstrated their technical mastery, as well as a thoughtful connection to cultural tradition through a singular, one-of-a-kind handcrafted piece.

-Intended to provide the winner with financial resources to advance their craft pursuits and/or craft-based business, the winner will receive a grand prize of $25,000 with additional grant funding awarded to four finalists.
+Intended to provide the winner with financial resources to advance their craft pursuits and/or craft-based business, this year’s winner received a grand prize of $25,000 with additional grant funding awarded to four finalists.

 Eligibility